ryanvilbrandt/commission_tracker/src/host_quick_guide.md

 ### As a Host, you will need to...

 * Keep an eye on the New Commissions queue.
-* Remove any new commissions that violate [Terms of Service](https://docs.google.com/document/d/1VyYlwrIJtY-shMFs4OwztA-ONfj2b67PsNEF63HmCLE/view) (see Guidelines for Commission below).
+* Remove any new commissions that violate Terms of Service (ToS-TBD) (see Guidelines for Commission below).
 * Assign any new commissions to the correct queues.
 * If Artists with empty queues aren't picking up commissions, assign commissions to them.
 * Keep an eye on chat and answer any questions people may have about their commissions.